Double the Fist: History

 The four men who play the central characters have a long history.
-Anderson, Moses and Walters met at the University of Western Sydney - Anderson and Walters 'performing absurdist theatre' and Moses making amateur films.
+Anderson, Moses, and Walters met at the University of Western Sydney - Anderson and Walters 'performing absurdist theatre' and Moses making amateur films.
 The three teamed up to make a short film entitled Life in a Datsun which won the best comedy award at the 1999 Tropfest film festival.
 It was here they met Bayne, who caught their eye with his computer-generated effects and his 30-second film called God Saves the Titanic.
 The four men then made Video Dare, a spoof reality show for SBS, which received 100 complaints.
-From 2002 to 2003, the team, minus Anderson who was lecturing at the time, made Saturday Morning Fly, a kids music/comedy program for the ABC.
+From 2002 to 2003, the team, minus Anderson who was lecturing at the time, made Saturday Morning Fly, a kid's music/comedy program for ABC.
 Their work on Video Dare and Saturday Morning Fly allowed the team to perfect their use of special effects and the pilot for Double the Fist was soon made.
 It was eventually picked up by the ABC's head of arts and entertainment, Courtney Gibson, and an eight-part series was approved.

 The ABC was divided over whether or not to produce a second series.
-In March 2006, after a number of attempts by the creators and support from fans via an online petition, the ABC commissioned a second series.
+In March 2006, after several attempts by the creators and support from fans via an online petition, the ABC commissioned a second series.
 Series 2 began on 14 August 2008.